rsmharsha/Java-Journey/README.md

 A collection of Java programs and mini-projects I’m writing while learning Java.
-From “Hello World” to comple projects — all my experiments and exercises go here.
+From “Hello World” to complex projects - all my experiments and exercises go here.

 ## 📌 About
 This repository is my personal playground for learning Java.
-It contains everything I code while studying Java — simple exercises, small projects, or practical programs like a Mortgage Calculator.
+It contains everything I code while studying Java - simple exercises, small projects, or practical programs like a Mortgage Calculator.
 Expect some messy code, creative solutions, and occasional moments of “why won’t this compile?!”

 ## 🚀 How to Run